 I have been writing since I was six years old.
-I now have four novels and seventeen stories in print.
-Adelaide Books in New York will publish my latest novel, Secretocracy, early in 2020.
+I now have five novels and seventeen stories in print.
+Adelaide Books in New York published my latest novel, Secretocracy, in March 2020.
+It will bring out my newest collection of short stories, Coming to Terms, in July 2020

 No-Accounts came from my years of caring for AIDS patients.
 It tells the story of a straight man caring for a gay man dying of AIDS.
 I got into helping men with AIDS to help me cope with the horrors of Post-Traumatic Stress Injury.
 When I was with my patients, men suffering more than I was, my unbearable memories went dormant.